 September 25, 2021 is National Public Lands Day.
 While this year is a little different you can join a volunteer group at one of many events across the country or join virtually.

 Since the designation of Yellowstone National Park by Ulysses S. Grant in 1872, public lands have been created, explored, and cherished across the United States.
-Each year we celebrate National Public Lands Day by visiting National Parks, volunteering for trail maintenance, or relaxing on BLM land near our homes and businesses.
+Each year we celebrate National Public Lands Day by visiting National Parks for free, volunteering for trail maintenance, or relaxing on BLM land near our homes and businesses.

 “Our public lands–whether national park or monument, wildlife refuge, forest, or prairie–make each one of us land-rich.
 It is our inheritance as citizens of a country called America.” –Terry Tempest Williams